aradi/fypp/docs/preprocessor-language.rst

 when called.
 The macro arguments are converted to local variables containing the actual arguments as values.
-The macro can be called from within an eval-directive, via the `call` and `block` control directives and via their abreviated form, the direct call.
+The macro can be called from within an eval-directive, via the `call` and `block` control directives and via their abbreviated form, the direct call.

 Given the macro definition ::